Botox - Patients ask, Dr. Ringpfeil answers

 Dr. Ringpfeil: "Botox is so much more than just a wrinkle relaxer.
 It can help to enhance the attractive features of a face and restore youthfulness."

-Dr. Bird: "I combine art, knowledge, and experience to carefully examine a person's facial features and erase wrinkles and lines that reveal the youthfulness hidden behind them.
+Dr. Milchak: "I combine art, knowledge, and experience to carefully examine a person's facial features and erase wrinkles and lines that reveal the youthfulness hidden behind them.
 This can help people look their best and feel more confident."

 Xeomin® is the only pure wrinkle relaxer on the neuromodulator market and has been FDA-approved since 2010.